Opening Hours and Contact

 No Current Planning Status

 The city model does not follow a stringent update interval.
-On the one hand there are buildings that have not existed for many years (like the former Poseidon Haus), on the other hand there are completed buildings missing like ONE FORTY WEST.
+There are some completed buildings missing like the ONE FORTY WEST.
 The high-rise of the Grand Central project is already included in the model, although construction work is likely to be a long time coming.
 The Spin, FOUR, EDEN, Great East and the Harborpark Quarter are also currently missing.
 (As of 07/2020)

 Different Manufacturing Methods